12 Tips to MLM Success

 For some reason, many people don't view their MLM business as a business, like they would if they opened a franchise or started a business from scratch.
-One of the most important things you can do to insure your success is to treat your MLM venture as the business it is.
-Here are a few other tips to help you improve your multi-level marketing (MLM) and recruiting efforts within the world of direct selling:
+One of the most important things you can do to ensure your success is to treat your MLM venture as the business it is.

 Too many people get caught up in the hype of potential big income from MLM, that they don't pay enough attention to what the company is asking you to sell.
 You can’t sell something or share your business if you don’t genuinely have pride in what you are representing.
 Do your MLM research and partner with a company that has a product you can get excited about.
 Don't forget to look into the company's compensation plan before you join and make sure it is favorable to you.

-Nothing will annoy your family and cost you friends more than constantly pestering them about your business.
+Nothing will annoy your family and cost you and friends, more than constantly pestering them about your business.
 There's nothing wrong with letting them know what you're doing and seeing if they have an interest, but if the answer is "no," let it go.

 Many MLM sponsors will have you focus on recruiting new business builders; however, your income, in legitimate MLM, comes from the sales of products or services (whether through you or your recruits).
 Further, customers who love the products or services can more easily be converted into new business builders.